tsmith4014/dv_prep/study_guide.md

    - b.
 Kubernetes Cluster Management with Cluster API
    - c.
 Practical Exercises
 7. **Additional Resources**
-8. **Conclusion**

 ---

 ## **1. Introduction**

-Welcome to your comprehensive study guide designed to prepare you for your upcoming DevOps and System Administrator internship at DV Trading in Chicago.
-This guide covers essential topics recommended by your future team, focusing on Linux internals, Git proficiency, configuration management with Ansible, infrastructure automation with Terraform, and Kubernetes cluster management using Oracle Cloud's OKE and Cluster API.
+This study guide is tailored for macOS users preparing for a DevOps and System Administrator internship at DV Trading in Chicago.
+It covers essential topics recommended by your future team, focusing on macOS internals, Git proficiency, configuration management with Ansible, infrastructure automation with Terraform, and Kubernetes cluster management using Oracle Cloud's OKE and Cluster API.

 ---

-## **2. Linux Internals**
+## **2. macOS Internals**

-Understanding Linux internals is crucial for system administration, especially in environments that demand low latency and high performance like trading systems.
+While macOS is Unix-based, there are differences in commands and system behavior compared to Linux.
+Understanding these differences is crucial for hands-on practice on your Mac.

 ### **a. sysctl**

 #### **Overview**

-`sysctl` is a powerful tool that allows you to view and modify kernel parameters at runtime.
-These parameters can control various aspects of system behavior, including networking, process management, and hardware configurations.
+`sysctl` on macOS allows you to view and modify kernel parameters at runtime.
+It's used to configure system settings related to networking, security, and hardware.

 #### **Key Concepts**

-- **Kernel Parameters**: Variables that control the operation of the kernel.
+- **Kernel Parameters**: Variables controlling system behavior.
-- **/proc/sys/**: The directory where kernel parameters can be read and modified.
+- **Dynamic vs. Static Parameters**: Some parameters can be changed at runtime, others require a reboot.
-- **Persistence**: Changes made via `sysctl` are not persistent across reboots unless configured.
+- **Persistence**: Changes are not persistent across reboots unless configured.

 #### **Commands and Usage**